 Cream - definition - composition - chemistry of creaming process - gravitational and centrifugal methods of separation of cream - estimation of fat in cream.
 Butter - definition - composition-theory of churning - desi butter-salted butter estimation of acidity and moisture content in butter.
-Ghee - major constituents - common adulterants added to ghee and their detection - rancidity - definition - prevention - antioxidants and synthetic.
+Ghee - major constituents - common adulterants added to ghee and their detection - rancidity - definition - prevention - antioxidants and synergists - natural and synthetic.